eintrittfrei/sei-project_1/README.md

 https://eintrittfrei.github.io/sei-project_1/

 ## Planning
 I started by writing out the basic functionality I wanted to achieve as my MVP.
 I planned out which elements need to be rendered for the basic MVP and drafted a rough plan for each inlcuding the grid, the virus, the player(gun), projectiles.
-I decided
-The next step was to plan out the different stages of the project.
-I planned
+The next step was to plan out the different stages of the project and a rough plan what I would do on each day.
+I also wrote some basic pseudocode.

 ## Process/ Approach
+### Day 1 - 2
+The first stage was to build out the basci grid for the virus to move across.
+I used
+### Day 3 - 4

+### Day 4 - 5

+### Day 6 - 7

 By Days etc.
 Longest Bit